-Originated since 1851, the Médine was the biggest sugar mill in the West and in 2019, it was closed due to financial loss.
+Originated in 1851, the Médine was the biggest sugar mill in the West, and in 2019, it was closed due to financial loss.

 The chimney has been restored.
 So, in the picture above, it is not the original.
 It was built in 1847 and closed in 1870.

 Commonly known as Champ D'Or, it was built in 1854.
 In 1947, it was annexed by Mon Désert, which became Mon Désert Alma.